 This was a goal he held in high esteem because it’s what others expect of him.

 But when I asked, “If you will be successful in any career, what profession would you choose?”

 He answered without hesitation, “I’d like to be a world-famous chef!”

-When defining your ultimate goals, there is a need to be selfish – to be completely honest on what will give you pride and make you feel complete, regardless of what your family and friends expect from you.
+When defining your ultimate goals, there is a need to be selfish – to be completely honest about what will give you pride and make you feel complete, regardless of what your family and friends expect from you.

 This is the first step towards getting off the treadmill.

 Once properly defined, it will now be easier to reverse your timeline and set medium and short-term goals for yourself, reassess your current actions, and calibrate your mindset towards achieving those ultimate goals.